 As the name suggests, TBT or Throwback Thursday is only used on Thursdays.

-What is the usage of throwback?
+What is the meaning of Throwback Thursday?